BoundlessFate/ChessEngine/hw/hw5/README.txt

 and/or optimally handling cases with > 2 engines.
 Student choice on how to prioritze between these goals.
 Describe your priorization and your implementation.
+My code for separate can handle as many engines as it needs.
+I played around in desmos to find the formula where given the original speed, it returns the number of engines and other cars needed in each of the two trains for the speeds to match each other.
+Once I have these numbers, my separate function will find a spot in the original train where one of the two final trains can be met with 1 or 2 disconnects (one on either side).
+It then sets the rest of the train equal to the other train.

 MISC.
 COMMENTS TO GRADER:
 Optional, please be concise!